All metal-on-metal hip implant systems suffer from the same defective design.

 These other hips are made by the manufacturers Biomet, Depuy, Howmedica, Smith & Nephew, Stryker, Wright, Zimmer, and others.

-For more than 30 years the Andrews & Thornton team of experienced attorneys have successfully obtained compensation for individuals injured by defective, dangerous medical devices and unsafe drugs .
-Let us help you or your injured loved one.
+For more than 30 years the Andrews & Thornton team of experienced attorneys have successfully obtained compensation for individuals injured by defective, dangerous medical devices and unsafe drugs.
+We proudly used this experience to help those injured by defective hip implants.